Nothell/chckPrice/README.md

 # remind-me-water
-This app reminds you of drinking water every day and provides you with data
+This app reminds you of drinking water every day and provides you a report.
+(Written in React Native and Python)